aws-samples/aws-gamelift-and-serverless-backend-sample/CppServerAndClient/README.md

 # Deployment

-1. **Deploy the Backend API with SAM** (`GameServiceAPI/deploy.sh`)
-    * Open file GameServiceAPI/deploy.sh in the Cloud9 editor
+1. **Set up your configuration** (`configuration.sh`)
-    * Modify the script to set the `region` variable to your desired main region of the backend (Check from [Amazon GameLift FAQ](https://aws.amazon.com/gamelift/faq/) that the region is supported by GameLift FlexMatch))
+    * Modify the script to set the `region` variable to your selected region for the backend services and GameLift resources
     * Modify the script to set the `deploymentbucketname` to a **globally unique** name for the code deployment bucket
-    * Run the script to deploy the backend API (`cd GameServiceAPI && sh deploy.sh && cd ..`)
-2. **Deploy the Pre-Requirements for the GameLift Resources (Cognito Resources and Instance Role)** (`FleetDeployment/deployPreRequirements.sh`)
-    * Open file FleetDeployment/deployPreRequirements.sh in the Cloud9 editor
-    * Set the region variable in the script to your selected region
+    * Set the `secondaryregion` variable in the script to your selected secondary location as we're running the Fleet in two different Regions
+2. **Deploy the Backend API and PreRequirements stacks** (`deployBackendAndPreRequirements.sh`)
+    * Make sure you have the SAM CLI installed
-    * Run the script to deploy the CloudFormation stack (`cd FleetDeployment && sh deployPreRequirements.sh && cd ..`)
+    * Run the script to deploy the backend API and the PreRequirements Stack (`deployBackendAndPreRequirements.sh`)
+    * This will run two scripts to deploy both the serverless backend with SAM (GameServiceAPI/deploy.sh) as well as the Cognito and IAM resources we need for configuration with CloudFormation (FleetDeployment/deployPreRequirements.sh).
 3. **Set the role to CloudWatch Agent configuration** (`CppServerAndClient/ServerBuild/amazon-cloudwatch-agent.json`)
     * Open file CppServerAndClient/ServerBuild/amazon-cloudwatch-agent.json in the Cloud9 editor
     * Replace the `role_arn` value with role provided as output by the previous script